domsson/nuru/README.md

 of key glyph and/or colors.
 Additionally, for images that do not use palettes, the fields in the NUI header are required anyway.

+Since color palettes won't make use of the `ch_key` field, while glyph palettes won't use the `fg_key` and `bg_key` field, these could be used for additional, custom user data if need be.

 ### NUP payload (256 or 512 or 768 bytes)

 	entry0 ... entry255